Colleges & Universities

 Mission

-At NSC, excellence fosters opportunity.
+At Nevada State University, excellence fosters opportunity.
 Excellence in teaching leads to innovative, technology-rich learning opportunities that promote the acquisition of interdisciplinary knowledge and skills.
-Quality, affordable four-year degree programs open the door to career success and enhanced quality of life for a diverse population of students.
+Quality, affordable degree programs open doors to career success and an enhanced quality of life for a diverse population of students.
 Our graduates, in turn, foster the greatest opportunity – the promise of a stronger community and a better future for all of Nevada.

 Program Offerings